 STEAM_RUNTIME to 0.

 Running Steam this way is unsupported and may lead to unexpected results.
-Know issues include: videos in the client are not played (regardless of installation of the Flash Plugin), sometimes the Steam Client main window steals all my input and I can’t click with the mouse anywhere else on the desktop (Alt+F4 to close).
+Know issues include: videos in the client are not played (regardless of installation of the Flash Plugin) and accessing audio settings when running Steam in Big Picture Mode make the client crash.

 On the contrary, my USB gamepads are recognized better by games, I don’t have any visual artifact with Big Picture Mode and you can use the latest ALSA technologies in the drivers like 7.1 DTS sound, etc.